MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 - Caching is enabled for the page, so that a new `MainPage` isn't constructed when a user navigates back to the page.
 - A reference to the `MainPage` class is stored in the `static` `Instance` field.
 This is to provide a mechanism for other classes to call methods defined in the `MainPage` class.
 - The `FolderPath` property is initialized to a path on the device where note data will be stored.
-- The `NotesPage` class, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, is constructed and converted to a `FrameworkElement` using the `CreateFrameworkElement` extension method, and then set as the content of the `MainPage` class.
+- A `NotesPage` object is created, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, and its parent is set to the previously created `Xamarin.Forms.Application` object.
+- The `NotesPage` object is converted to a `FrameworkElement` using the `CreateFrameworkElement` extension method, and then set as the content of the `MainPage` class.
+- The `Parent` property of the `NotesPage` object is set to `null`, to prevent a memory leak.

 Once the `MainPage` constructor has executed, the UI defined in the Xamarin.Forms `NotesPage` class will be displayed, as shown in the following screenshot:

 [![Screenshot shows a Notes page with notes and date/times.](native-forms-images/uwp-notespage.png "UWP app with a Xamarin.Forms XAML UI")](native-forms-images/uwp-notespage-large.png#lightbox "UWP app with a Xamarin.Forms XAML UI")

+> [!IMPORTANT]
+> All [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived pages can consume resources defined in the application-level `ResourceDictionary`, provided that the `Parent` property of the page is set to the `Application` object.

 Interacting with the UI, for example by tapping on the **+** [`Button`](xref:Xamarin.Forms.Button), will result in the following event handler in the `NotesPage` code-behind executing: